OpenTextCollections/opentextcollections.github.io/index.md

 As the project progresses, there will be a dedicated submission system.
 For the time being, you can direct requests to otc@langsci-press.org.

+- Can I submit texts without audio?

+Yes, this is the standard.
+Audio supplements are possible, but are not the main target

+- Can I submit text collections of historical/extinct languages?

+Yes, as long as they are edited, curated, and interlinearized

 - Will there be long time archiving?

 All accepted collections will be available at https://zenodo.org/communities/otc

 - Will there be DOIs?

+Each released version of a text collection will get its own DOI.
+For the time being, we do not plan DOIs for the component texts, but we might review this later.

 - Can a given text collection be amended/updated/extended?